JetBrains/amper/docs/src/cli/index.md

+---
+description: The Amper CLI is a command-line tool to build, run, test, and package your project without an IDE.
+---
 # :octicons-terminal-16: Amper CLI

 The Amper CLI is a command-line tool to build, run, test, and package your project without an IDE.